gavinking/ceylon-examples-lwjgl/README.md

 The following software must be installed:

-- Java 8
+- Java 8 or above
-- [Ceylon][] 1.3.3 command line tools
 - [LWJGL][] native libraries: `liblwjgl.*`, `libglfw.*`, and `liblwjgl_opengl.*` for your operating system (`.dll`, `.so`, or `.dylib`)

-Note, the LWJGL native libraries come packaged in `.jar` files.
+The LWJGL native libraries come packaged in `.jar` files.
 Extract the libraries from the `.jar`s and place them in a `natives` directory.

-To play with the samples from within IntelliJ, you'll also need to install Ceylon IDE for IntelliJ.
+To play with the samples from within IntelliJ, you'll also need to install Ceylon IDE for IntelliJ 1.3.2.

+The Ceylon 1.3.2 command line tools are not required, since the `ceylonb` command is self-installing.
+However, if you do already have them installed, you can type `ceylon` instead of `./ceylonb` at the command line.

 ## Compiling and running

 To compile the examples, type:

-    ceylon compile
+    ./ceylonb compile

 To run the examples, type:

     export JAVA_OPTS="-XstartOnFirstThread -Dorg.lwjgl.librarypath=natives"
-    ceylon run eg.lwjgl
+    ./ceylonb run eg.lwjgl
-    ceylon run eg.jfxgl
+    ./ceylonb run eg.jfxgl

 Where `natives` is the path to a directory containing the LWJGL native libraries (`.dll`, `.so`, or `.dylib`).

+## Known issues

+The JFXGL sample currently crashes on MacOS, due to the GLSL version used by JFXGL.